-athods courses aliminates existing everlan between es.
+The elimination of one methods courses eliminates existing overlap between the two current courses.
 A methods uous.

-a necessary part of the English Education major; requiring two methods courses is superfluences.
-14. V What resources are needed to support this program?
-Check all that apply: Libra ary materials (books/subscriptions) Equipment and/or technology Speci ial space(s) required (e.g. computer lab) Other I Please provide details on what is needed and who was consulted about its availability: 15.
-I Please summarize discussions with other departments and attach pertinent comments: None 16.
-(Other pertinent information or comments:
+is a necessary part of the English Education major; requiring two methods courses is superfl 14.
+What resources are needed to support this program?
+Check all that apply: Lil orary materials (books/subscriptions) Equipment and/or technology Sp ecial space(s) required (e.g. computer lab) Other Please provide details on what is needed and who was consulted about its availability: 15.
+Please summarize discussions with other departments and attach pertinent comments: None 16.
+Other pertinent information or comments:

-Assessment of Student Learning in the English Education Major $58\,$
+Assessment of Student Learning in the English Education Major $57\,$